J. NLTA Special Interest Councils

 h) Whenever an affiliate dissolves, the affiliate executive must close out all bank accounts and forward any remaining funds to the appropriate provincial special interest council.

-7. Council Responsibility, Programming and Communications
+7. Council Responsibility and Programming

 a) Registration and Budgeting